grand-mother/grand/granddb/readme.md

 Directories are **local** directories where data should be.
 The first path in localdir will be used as an incoming folder (see below).
 Repositories are **distant** places where data should be.
 Repositories are accessed using a protocol.

 The following protocols are supported : ssh, http, https, local.

+Sections [database] and [registerer] are optional (these sections can be commented or removed if you don't want to use the database).

 ## Datamanager
 When instantiate, a datamanager object will read it's configuration from the ini file.
 If a database is declared, it will connect to the DB to get a list of eventual other repositories.